 The UK College of Engineering is cooperating with the Division of German Studies in the Department of Modern and Classical Languages, Literature and Cultures, to combine German language and culture with Engineering.

-The Calculus III tours to Germany, after the conclusion of it’s sixth tour in July 2012, now has 72 “alumni”.
+The Calculus III tours to Germany, after the conclusion of it’s seventh tour in July 2013, now has 90 “alumni”.
 Participants stay with host families in Karlsruhe, Germany and take Calculus III (MA 213).
-The class is taught in English language, Mondays to Thursdays.
+The class is taught in English language by a UK Math faculty member, Mondays to Thursdays.
 Fridays are reserved for company visits in order to teach students about German and/or global engineering practices.
-In 2012, the students visited Mercedes, BMW, KASIG Karlsruhe and Boehringer Ingelheim.
+In 2013, the students visited BMW, GE Global Research, and KASIG Karlsruhe.

-A newly implemented program in 2012 allowed three UK students to visit the Karlsruhe Institute of Technology where they lived in dorms, and were paired with KIT students to take classes or conduct research.
+Since Summer 2012, UK Engineering students have the option to join the Global Energy Issues program in Karlsruhe, Germany.
+Students live in dorms or apartments during the months of June and July, and are paired with engineering students from Karlsruhe Institute of Technology.
+The course is taught by UK faculty members Dr. Larry Holloway and former engineering Dean Dr. Tom Lester.
 At the beginning of the fall semester, UK will welcome six KIT students to join faculty in ME and MSE for research internships.
 To find out more about this program, please contact Ilka Balk.
 In future years, the program will be limited to about 10 UK and 10 KIT students.

 Exchange Program with the University of Karlsruhe (Spring Semester in Karlsruhe)